wilkens/british-fiction-geo-gender/cleaning/README.md

   * inconsistent - data whose values are manifested in multiple ways
   * incorrect - data whose values are untruthful

-Each category is described in greater detail below.
+Below, each category is described in greater detail.

 ## Null data